bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 The very first thing I would always read is the BIP of course.
 In this case it's very nicely written in a generic way first but then later it gets very detailed with all the cryptography stuff which is kind of scary.
 But the good thing is when I started there were already some PRs available.
-For example, there was a Python implementation of BIP324 basically from Stratosphere, which is another Bitcoin Core contributor interested in reviewing BIP324.
+For example, there was a Python implementation of BIP324 basically from Stratospher, which is another Bitcoin Core contributor interested in reviewing BIP324.
 So it's a little reading BIP, a little reading available PRs already and figuring out what they do.
 Then there is also podcast material.
 I remember I listened to the Stefan Livera podcast.